 “A strange threat,” the guildmaster snorted.
 “A good story, indeed!
 Sounds like elven folklore to me.”

 The woman smiled.
 “It is.
-And it’s not really a bad curse either.
-It would not be so bad to be a wolf.
+But it would not be so bad to be a wolf.
 They’re not all that different from humans, after all.”

 The men all gave her a rather puzzled look.